-An important part of your role as a Crown land manager (CLM) is managing the rights and responsibilities of visitors to your reserve.
-This means encouraging public use of your reserve while ensuring the safety of visitors and minimising impact to natural environments.
+An important part of your role as a Crown land manager (CLM) is managing the rights and responsibilities of visitors to the reserve.
+This means encouraging public use of your reserve while ensuring the safety of visitors and minimising impacts on the natural environment.

 Word of mouth is a powerful way of telling the local community that your reserve is well-managed and worth visiting.
 Visitors can be a great source of good publicity if they have a positive experience visiting the reserve.

-Visitors will provide positive feedback about their experience if their expectations are met.
-An important part of this is receiving good service from CLM employees, contractors and members.
-With this in mind, try to keep your interactions with visitors positive, and consider the impression the visitor will take away from the experience.
+Visitors may provide positive feedback about their experience if their expectations are met.
+An important part of this is receiving good service from CLM members, employees and contractors.
+CLMs should keep interactions with visitors positive and consider the impression the visitor will take away from the experience.

 Under the Graffiti Control Act 2008, a local council may, without the agreement of the owner or occupier of any land, carry out graffiti removal work on that land if the graffiti concerned is visible from a public place (which includes Crown reserves).
 The graffiti removal may only be carried out from a public place.

-The local council bears the cost of removing graffiti and must, within a reasonable period, give the owner or occupier of the land concerned written notice that the work has occurred.
+The local council incurs the cost of removing graffiti and must, within a reasonable period, give the owner or occupier of the land concerned, written notice that the work has occurred.
 A local council must pay compensation for any damage it may cause when removing graffiti.